AnthonyPAlicea/cascade-methodology/README.md

 ## Learn More
 - For a long-form blog post on Cascade Methodology [see here](https://tonyalicea.dev/blog/cascade-methodology).

+## Discuss
+- Discuss implementing Cascade Methodology with others [here in this repo](/discussions).

 ## Guiding Principles

 Here are the 7 guiding principles of Cascade Methodology: